system-f/fp-course/README.markdown

-If you are a more experienced developer with tooling set up, and you need a cabal file, `shell.nix` or `stack.yaml` to have working development tools, run the `support/make-links.sh` script from the root of the repository.
+If you are a more experienced developer with tooling set up, and you need a cabal file, `shell.nix` or `stack.yaml` to have working development tools, run the `support/copy-tool-files.sh` script from the root of the repository.

+(Windows users, try running `support\copy-tool-files.bat` from the repository root.)

 ### References